William Drury (died 1558)

 Sir William Drury (c.
-1500 – 11 January 1558) was the son and heir of Sir Robert Drury (before 1456 – 2 March 1535), Speaker of the House of Commons.
-He was a Member of Parliament and a Privy Councillor.
+1500 – 11 January 1558) was an English politician who was a Member of Parliament and a Privy Councillor.
+He was the son and heir of Sir Robert Drury.
 His name appears in the Ellesmere manuscript of Chaucer's Canterbury Tales.

 Family

-William Drury, born about 1500, was the elder son of Sir Robert Drury (before 1456 – 2 March 1535), Speaker of the House of Commons, and Anne Calthorpe, daughter of Sir William Calthorpe of Burnham Thorpe, Norfolk.
+William Drury, born about 1500, was the elder son of Sir Robert Drury, Speaker of the House of Commons, and Anne Calthorpe, daughter of Sir William Calthorpe of Burnham Thorpe, Norfolk.
 He had a younger brother, and four sisters: